 - DOL weekend access is available 9am-5pm except when otherwise advised by the State Revenue Office.

 What is the difference between a DOL Duty Determination transaction and an SRO Duty Determination transaction?

-DOL offers three options to pay:
+DOL offers three payment options:

 No. DOL users do not need a trust account.
 The duty can be paid electronically by EFT or BPAY.
-If you pay by cheque, you need to have received the cheque from the liable party when the transaction is finalised.
+If you pay by cheque, you need to have received the cheque from the liable party when the transaction was finalised.
 Do not bank the cheque into your own account.
 Post it and its remittance slip to us.
 We must receive the cheque within seven days of the date the transaction is finalised.

 Refer to SRO Bulletin D03-11 for more information.